Corporate Team Building: A Postmodern Evolution at the Intersection of Sports and Human Resources Management

 Bibliography

 BARBUSSE, B. (2002).
-Sport and Business: Converging Logics? *L’Année sociologique*, Vol. 52(2), 391–415.
+Sports and Business: Converging Logics? *L’Année sociologique*, Vol. 52(2), 391–415.

 BARBUSSE, B. (2009).
-Between sports and business: a mutual attraction.
+Between Sports and Business: A Mutual Attraction.
 L’Expansion Management Review, 134(3), 10–19.

 BRUNET, L. (2006).
 Resolving Interpersonal Conflicts in the Workplace, by Solange Cormier, Quebec City: Presses de l’Université du Québec, 2004, 188 pp.

 CORNELOUP, J. (2011).
 The Transmodern Form of Nature-Based Recreational Practices.
-Sustainable Development and Territories.
-Economics, Geography, Politics, Law, Sociology, Vol. 2, No. 3 [Online] http://journals.openedition.org/developpementdurable/9107
+Sustainable Development and Territories: Economics, Geography, Politics, Law, Sociology, Vol. 2, No. 3 [Online] http://journals.openedition.org/developpementdurable/9107

 COVA, B., & COVA, V. (2004).
 The Consumer Experience: From Manipulation to Compromise.
 Proceedings of the Third Normandy Consumer Conference.